 When it comes to biscuit making the recipes and techniques used in the South are endless.
 Everyone claims to know the “secret.”
 The recipe for these classic Easy Cream Biscuits using White Lily Self Rising flour is no secret.
 I made these along with many other Southern faves, during my visit to the White Lily test kitchen.
 You’ll only need three ingredients to make them, and they’re certain to become a family favorite whenever they’re served.

 Since I began professionally developing recipes and blogging about my kitchen adventures and working with brands, I’ve been fortunate to get to know so many talented people in test kitchens across the nation.
-This particular recipe is from my friends at White Lily with whom I’ve had the pleasure of baking in their test kitchen in Nashville Tennessee and trying out new products they’re preparing to launch.
+This particular recipe is from my friends at White Lily with whom I’ve had the pleasure of baking in their test kitchen in Nashville Tennessee.
+I’ve also been privileged to try out new products they’re preparing to launch.
 This classic cream biscuit is not only from their kitchen but, one I grew-up eating and learning to bake as well.
 It’s a no-fuss biscuit recipe filled with deliciousness with each bite.